cgoga183/pokemoncards/PokemonCards/README.md

 #pokemon-cards

-The project is structured as follows:
+The project was created using Unity 2020.3.35f1 and is structured as follows:

 Assets/
 	Scenes/